learn-co-curriculum/dsc-json-v2-1/README.md

 <img src="json_preview.png" width=850>

 ## Loading XML and JSON Data
-For both of these data formats, prebuilt modules exist that will give us a powerful starting point for accessing and manipulating the underlying data itself.
+For both of these data formats, prebuilt modules exist that will give you a powerful starting point for accessing and manipulating the underlying data itself.
 As you'll see the newer version, JSON, is simpler and more flexible then its predecessor XML.

 ### The XML Module

 You can check out the full details of the XML package here:
 https://docs.python.org/3.6/library/xml.html#
-but we'll be simply using a submodule, ElementTree:
+but for now, you'll simply be using a submodule, ElementTree:
 https://docs.python.org/3.6/library/xml.etree.elementtree.html#module-xml.etree.ElementTree

 Notice the nested structure of the XML file:

 <img src="xml_preview2.png" width=850>

-When parsing the data, we'll have to navigate through this hierarchical structure.
-This is the idea behind the `ElementTree` submodule that we'll be using.
-We'll start with a root note and then iterate over its children, each of which should have a tag (the name in <angle_brackets\>) and an associated attribute (the data between the two angle brackets <start\> data <stop\>).
+When parsing the data, you'll have to navigate through this hierarchical structure.
+This is the idea behind the `ElementTree` submodule.
+You'll start with a root note and then iterate over its children, each of which should have a tag (the name in <angle_brackets\>) and an associated attribute (the data between the two angle brackets <start\> data <stop\>).

 ```python
 import xml.etree.ElementTree as ET
 ```

-First we create the tree and retrieve the root tag.
+First you create the tree and retrieve the root tag.

 ```python